 In our last blog, Sath defined what TLC’s domain engagement strategy is and in our successive blogs we’re going to highlight specific domains.
-We are blessed to be in the West Bank with a few leaders of another church, The Perfecting Church, from just outside of Philadelphia.
+We are blessed to be in the Holy Land with a few leaders of another church, The Perfecting Church, from just outside of Philadelphia.
 They’ve been engaging through domains here and building relationships for the last six years.
 Last year, they began training social workers on topics that were specifically requested.
 And they soon discovered that the social work domain was the gateway to being involved in many other domains.

 Social workers deal with very tough issues and the training for this trip was centred around trauma.
 But before the training began, the first thing we noticed were the smiles of the women who came to the session.
 You could tell they were genuinely excited to see the members of The Perfecting Church again and one of the ladies said she had been looking forward to this day for the past few weeks!
 It was beautiful to see how the church has poured into these women, built lasting friendships, and ultimately brought glory to the Father by doing so.
 This is the power of a heart of compassion for others that is often displayed through those in the social work domain.